hawkinsw/CPPTimes/OOPIntro2.md

 ### Just What Is Object-Oriented Programming, Really?

 Now that we are talking about abstract data types (ADTs) we are starting to get in to the pieces of C++ that make it really shine!
-Because ADTs meet C++'s definition of a type (they define the range of valid values and the range of valid operations, right?), the language's support for ADTs gives programmers the power to create _their own types_ in the language.
-In other words, C++ treats the classes that we write (that implement ADTs!) just like the fundamental types built in to the language!
+Because ADTs meet C++'s definition of a type (they define the range of valid values and the range of valid operations, right?), the language's support for implementing ADTs means that C++ programmers have the power to create _their own types_ in the language.
+In other words, C++ treats the classes that we write (that implement ADTs, remember?!) just like the fundamental types built in to the language!
 How cool is that?

-Object-oriented programming (OOP) is a style of programming (a _paradigm_) where programs are designed around a series of objects that interact with one another programmatically.
+Object-oriented programming (OOP) is a style of programming (a _paradigm_) where programs are designed around a set of objects that interact with one another programmatically.
 Well, what are objects?
 Objects are _instances_ of classes which are, themselves, a way to operationalize ADTs!
 In other words, OOP is a programming paradigm that relies on the data and process abstraction of ADTs.

 OOP is powerful because we humans are good at organizing our thoughts and algorithms the way that we organize our daily communications and behaviors.
 In real life, we manipulate objects and communicate with one another to accomplish tasks.
 In OOP, we write our algorithms the same way -- by specifying how to manipulate objects and directing communication between and among them.
 The only difference?
 Are the objects physical (real life) or logical (programming)?

-The objects that object-oriented programmers manipulate are clearly *not* real, tangible things.
-However, some of the objects are instances of classes that implement ADTs that _do_ model things that exist in the real world -- a car on a dealer's lot, a Frosty (there is _only_ one flavor) on the Wendy's menu, a blouse on Rent the Runway, etc. But, some of the objects are instances of classes that implement ADTs that model things that only exist in the computer -- files, the windows of an application, the button that launches the web browser, etc. In both cases, computer programs written in the OOP paradigm models rely on the fact that these objects are instances of classes that implement ADTs that have associated behaviors (their range of valid operations) and characteristics (their range of valid values).
+The objects that object-oriented programmers manipulate are clearly _not_ real, tangible things.
+However, some of the objects are instances of classes that implement ADTs that _do_ model things that exist in the real world -- a car on a dealer's lot, a Frosty (there is _only_ one flavor) on the Wendy's menu, a blouse on Rent the Runway, etc. But, some of the objects are instances of classes that implement ADTs that model things that only exist in the computer -- files, the windows of an application, the button that launches the web browser, etc. In both cases, computer programs written in the OOP paradigm rely on the fact that these objects are instances of classes that implement ADTs that have associated behaviors (their range of valid operations) and characteristics (their range of valid values).

 We already know the name for the data that an object contains -- it's members (in C++ they are specifically called member variables).
 We have not talked about actions, yet, though.
 The actions are specified like the other process abstraction we have seen (the function) but they have additional special powers.
-They are special because they are "attached" to objects.
+They are special because when they are invoked they are "attached" to objects.
 The attachment means that those special functions have access to an object and its member variables without requiring a user of the function to specify the object as an argument.
 These special functions are called _member functions_.

-Let's consider an ADT that holds information about a Mercedes AMG:
+Let's consider a class that implements an ADT for a Mercedes AMG:

 ```C++
 struct AMG {